Wilfred Bartrop: Club career

 He started his career at home side Worksop before transferring to Barnsley on 21 June 1909.
 He played in both FA Cup finals that Barnsley reached in 1910 and 1912.
 In the 1910 FA Cup, Bartrop scored a 'wonder goal' in a 1–0 quarter-final win over Queen's Park Rangers.
 In the final, Barnsley lost the replay 2–0 to Newcastle, after a 1–1 draw in the first tie.
 The 1912 cup final went again to a replay but Barnsley won, defeating West Bromwich Albion 1–0 in extra time, after a 0–0 draw in the first encounter.
 Many newspapers, including the Manchester Guardian, praised his play in the replay.

-At the end of the 1913–14 season he transferred to Liverpool who he played a total of 3 games for before his career was interrupted by the First World War.
+At the end of the 1913–14 season he transferred to Liverpool where he played a total of 3 games before his career was interrupted by the First World War.

 A biography of Wilfred Bartrop, entitled 'Swifter than the Arrow', was published in December 2008.